Khloe Kardashian Blasted For Photoshop Fail After Original Look Airs On ‘Keeping Up With The Kardashians’

 “I don’t like Khloe Kardashian at all but I think people should stop making fun of how people FaceTune the hell out of themselves because it’s clearly a self-image issue,” added another.

-While her friends came to her defense, the comments on the video were largely critical.
+While her friends came to her defense, the comments on the post were largely critical.

-It’s not the first time Khloe has been called out for appearing to alter her digital photos.
+It’s not the first time Khloe has been called out for allegedly altering her digital photos.
 In late May, she posted on Instagram showing her in a cloud-patterned top with her long honey-brown hair pulled back in a long ponytail.
-Fans though that she looked different than normal, but she clapped back joking that she had a weekly face transplant, as The Inquisitr reported.
+Fans thought that she looked different than normal, but she clapped back joking that she had a weekly face transplant, as The Inquisitr reported.